freepress/internet2016/_posts/blog/2016-02-03-candidates-internet-fact-check.md

 layout: blogpost_single
 headerimg: blog-sticker-nh.jpg
 title: "It's the Internet, Stupid"
+"People are asking the candidates intelligent questions about the Internet.
+If only the candidates' answers were as smart."
 teaser: "People are asking the candidates intelligent questions about the Internet.
 If only the candidates' answers were as smart."
 thumbnail: thumbnail-blog-eagle.svg
 author: <strong>Tim Karr</strong>